rhaiscript/book/src/safety/index.md

 * Create a large [array] or [object map] literal that exhausts the stack during parsing.

-* Create a degenerated deep expression with so many levels that the parser exhausts the call stack when parsing the expression; or even deeply-nested statement blocks, if nested deep enough.
+* Create a degenerated deep expression with so many levels that the parser exhausts the call stack when parsing the expression; or even deeply-nested statements blocks, if nested deep enough.

 * Load a [self-referencing module][`import`].
 ```